sta214/sta279-s22.github.io/about.md

 ### Extensions

 You have a bank of **5** extension days, which you may use over the course of the semester.
-You may use either 1 or 2 extension days for a give homework assignment or project (making the assignment due either 24 or 48 hours after the original due date).
+You may use either 1 or 2 extension days for a give homework, lab, or project (making the assignment due either 24 or 48 hours after the original due date).
 If you plan to use an extension, you must email me before the assignment is due.

 Extensions in extenuating circumstances, such as family emergencies, will be handled separately and on an individual basis.